blinkbox/browserstack-api-screenshots/README.md

 This class library includes two different components.
 A low level REST client for wrapping calls to BrowserStack's Screenshots API and a higher level component (that uses the lower level one) that performs batch screenshot capture jobs and saves the results in a local folder.

+Apart from the above, it includes a small wrapper class to run the command-line java tunnel provided by BrowserStack.
+See http://www.browserstack.com/local-testing#command-line.
+In order to use this class you need to have java installed and have downloaded the jar file.

 ## REST client usage

 To use the library, first you need to have an account at BrowserStack.
 Starting a screenshot capture job through the REST API requires *at least* a Team Plus subscription to the Screenshots + Responsive product, though for the rest of the calls a simple subscription is sufficient.